nnj1/jaratify/README.md

 ## 🌟 Overview

 `jaratify` is a focused web scraping tool built in Python.
-Its primary purpose is to reliably collect structured data—such as product details, pricing, and availability—from a target **[e-commerce platform]**.
+Its primary purpose is to reliably collect structured data—such from a target **[platform]**.

 This tool is organized to be modular and easy to maintain, with all scraping logic contained within the dedicated `scraper` directory.